ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    This applies ``intro`` but forces :n:`@ident` to be the name of the introduced hypothesis.

-.. exn:: name @ident is already used.
+.. exn:: name @ident is already used

 .. note:: If a name used by intro hides the base name of a global constant then the latter can still be referred to by a qualified name